wmuth/monokai-soda-gnome-terminal-color-theme/README.md

 - @0ranki : Forked from https://github.com/0ranki/one-monokai-gnome-terminal-color-theme
 - @max-k : Color values from https://github.com/mbadolato/iTerm2-Color-Schemes/blob/master/lxterminal/Monokai%20Soda.conf
 ---------------------------------------------------------------------
-### Original README from @0ranki:
+### Original README from @0ranki with replaced filenames:

 ### How to apply theme:
-Download 'one-monokai.dconf' file
+Download 'monokai-soda.dconf' file
 1. Create a new profile in GNOME Terminal settings, rename it to e.g. 'default'.
 The name will be overwritten on import, you can then rename it again to what you want
    This step is not necessary if you already have created a profile that is not the default "unnamed" profile.
 Just note that the profile's settings will be overwritten.
 2. Set the new profile as the default profile